 IRs can only go direct to an abattoir, they are not permitted to go via a slaughter collection centre.
 APHA arrange for the IR to undergo post mortem inspection in the slaughterhouse to look for lesions suspicious of TB, and tissue samples are taken for bacteriological culture.

 Compensation is not paid for privately slaughtered IRs.
-Taking this option rather than waiting for the outcome of the IR’s next test could lead to additional testing and/or prolong the movement restrictions on your herd.
+Taking this option rather than waiting for the outcome of the IR’s re-test doesn't mean the movement restrictions on your herd will be lifted automatically and could lead to additional testing.
 If you are considering privately slaughtering one or more IRs, please contact APHA to discuss your case so that you are fully aware of the potential consequences and can make an informed decision.

 If an IR dies on farm or has to be put down for welfare reasons, you also need to inform APHA.
 You will not receive compensation for IRs that die on your farm.
-If an IR dies on farm or is privately slaughtered and post-mortem inspection reveals visible lesions suspicious of TB, APHA applies movement restrictions (unless they are already in place) and test the rest of the herd.
+If an IR dies on farm or is privately slaughtered and post-mortem inspection reveals visible lesions suspicious of TB and/or there is a positive laboratory result, APHA applies whole herd movement restrictions (unless they are already in place) and tests the rest of the herd.

 The risks posed by resolved IRs